signalfx/splunk-otel-lambda/README.md

 2. Span flush

     Spans are sent synchronously, before the lamda function terminates.
-Flush timeout is set to maximum 30 seconds.
+Default span flush wait timeout is 30 second.
+It is controlled with a following environment variable (value in milliseconds):
+    ```
+    OTEL_INSTRUMENTATION_AWS_LAMBDA_FLUSH_TIMEOUT: 1000
+    ```

 3. Context propagation